alandefreitas/futures/docs/adaptors/continuations.md

 be `cfuture<int>`.
 However, this is not always possible if the unwrapping overloads are ambiguous enough.

 The continuation with the highest priority is always the safer and usually more verbose continuation.
-This means a template continuation will usually unwrap to `future<T>` over `T` continuation input variants.
+This means a template continuation will usually unwrap to `future<R>` over `R` continuation input variants.
 On the other hand, this is also useful since the most verbose continuation patterns are the ones that could benefit the most from `auto`.

 ## Return type unwrapping